draperlaboratory/VIBES/README.md

     apt install -y binutils-arm-linux-gnueabi gcc-arm-linux-gnueabi

+Install `minizinc`, for example if you use `snap`:

+    snap install minizinc --classic

 If you don't have a `4.09.1` OCaml switch, create one.

 Install the latest (bleeding edge) version of BAP: